 Reported wildlife trafficking and seizures of animal parts have increased dramatically the past few years.
 The illicit wildlife and plant trade is estimated to be worth $70-213 billion a year (PDF) and infringes on the natural resources of countries and wealth of businesses around the world.
-It’s also contributing to the extinction of tigers, bears, elephants, rhinoceroses, and hundreds of other incredible species while criminal organizations and rebel militias profit.
+These crimes contribute to the extinction of tigers, bears, elephants, rhinoceroses, pangolins, and hundreds of other incredible species while criminal organizations and rebel militias profit.

 PoachingFacts aims to put the essential resources in your hands with unbiased descriptions of historical events and raw facts so that you can make educated decisions and contribute to wildlife conservation in the most effective way possible.

 Are resources available about the past and present poaching crises?

 Poaching Facts provides a number of resources for layman, scholars, and students researching environmental crimes and wildlife conservation.
 We have collected a large array of data and information in our index of research, reports, and publications conducted by NGOs and governmental agencies.
 We also have a large list of wildlife and poaching news as well as documentaries and videos about front-line anti-poaching organizations and conservation groups as well as useful reference books for academics, and even book reviews for wildlife lovers.